galaxyproject/galaxy-hub/src/Community/Deployments/index.md

 Have a Galaxy deployment?
 The larger Galaxy community would love to learn about it.
 To add a description of your Galaxy deployment to this page, you need to create a wiki page describing your Galaxy instance.
 Here are the directions:

 1. [Login](/src/Community/Deployments/index.md) to the wiki.
 If you don't have an account, you'll need to [create one](/src/Community/Deployments/index.md).
-1. Pick a good descriptive, !CamelCase name for your deployment.
+1. Pick a good descriptive, CamelCase name for your deployment.
 This will become part of the URL for the page describing your deployment.
 Avoid embedded spaces as they make lousy URLs.
-1. Type the !CamelCase name in box below and hit the "Create" button.
+1. Type the CamelCase name in box below and hit the "Create" button.
     .
 PLACEHOLDER_NEW_PAGE(Community/Deployments/DeploymentTemplate, "Create a deployment description page", Community/Deployment)
 1. A template for the new page will appear.
 Replace the template text with a description of your installation.
 1. Save, review, and edit the page until you are happy with it.